jfkusin/jfkusin.github.io/_posts/2024-08-20-abstract-algebra-proof.md

 We could do the same for \\(b(ca) = 0\\) to show \\(a\\) is also a zero divisor.
 This completes our proof.

 I think there is a bit of redundancy in this proof but it makes the proof clearer in some ways.
+I'm using Gallian's *Contemporary Abstract Algebra* for definitions.
+If you want to know more about proofs in general I recommend Velleman's *How to Prove It: A Structured Approach*.